Reorganization Of Nortel Inversora Finally Set To Unlock Value For Shareholders, Additional Upside From Telecom/Cablevision Merger

 Source: Edgar (Form 425, 5/12/2017)

-One can argue about the fairness of the distribution ratio, but I think everyone can agree that there is something to be gained by all stakeholders: NTL shareholders, though giving up a good chunk of the economics (prior to the reorg, they were entitled to ~27% of dividend), would gain liquidity and voting rights; and Fintech (controlling shareholder) and the rest of Telecom shareholders get some of their money back and a cleaner capital structure.
+One can argue about the fairness of the distribution ratio, but I think everyone can agree that there is something to be gained by all stakeholders: NTL shareholders, though giving up a good chunk of the economics (prior to the reorg, they were entitled to ~27% of dividend), would gain liquidity and voting rights, and Fintech (controlling shareholder) and the rest of Telecom shareholders get some of their money back and a cleaner capital structure.

 This alone makes owning NTL compelling, but there’s more…